Yelp

-Yelp Inc. is an American company that develops the Yelp.com website and the Yelp mobile app, which publish crowd-sourced reviews about businesses.
+Yelp Inc. is an American company that develops the Yelp.com website and the Yelp mobile app, which publishes crowd-sourced reviews about businesses.
 It also operates Yelp Guest Manager, a table reservation service.
-It is headquartered in San Francisco, California.
+It is headquartered in San Francisco.

 Yelp was founded in 2004 by former PayPal employees Russel Simmons and Jeremy Stoppelman.
+It has since become one of the leading sources of user-generated reviews and ratings for businesses.

 Yelp grew in usage and raised several rounds of funding in the following years.
 By 2010, it had $30 million in revenue, and the website had published about 4.5 million crowd-sourced reviews.
 From 2009 to 2012, Yelp expanded throughout Europe and Asia.
 In 2009, it entered unsuccessful negotiations to be acquired by Google.
 Yelp became a public company via an initial public offering in March 2012 and became profitable for the first time two years later.

-As of December 31, 2021, approximately 244.4 million reviews were available on its business listing pages.
-In 2021, the company had 46 million unique visitors to its desktop webpages and 56.7 million unique visitors to its mobile sites.
-Over 50% of the company's audience has an annual household income of more than $100,000.
+As of December 31, 2024, approximately 308 million reviews had been contributed to Yelp.
+In 2024, the company had over 76 million unique visitors on desktop and mobile.
+Yelp estimates that over 50% of its audience has an annual household income of more than $100,000.